toy/blueutil/README.md

         --paired              list paired devices
         --recent [N]          list recent devices, 10 by default

-        --info ADDRESS        show information about device with address --connect ADDRESS     create a connection to device with address --disconnect ADDRESS  close the connection to device with address
+        --info ADDR           show information about device with address --is-connected ADDR   device with address connected state as 1 or 0 --connect ADDR        create a connection to device with address --disconnect ADDR     close the connection to device with address

     -h, --help                this help
     -v, --version             show version